-Individual meetings with students: As you find it useful, you are encouraged to make space for meeting with students in one-on-one settings.
+□ Individual meetings with students: As possible, we strongly encourage you to connect with students in one-on-one or small group settings.
 Previous LAs have held office hours, set up student appointments to chat about college life or concerns, or arranged tutoring sessions for an assignment or project.
 Make sure to hold these sessions in semi-public environments, such as in the library or a coffee shop.
 Your professor may have a suggestion for hosting office hours in a regular place, such as a departmental conference room, should you wish to do so.

-Other activities: Ask students to join you at a K-State sporting event, play a game at the Rec Center, visit a campus club meeting, or bowl at the K-State Student Union.
-If you're comfortable, use social media to connect with students and host live-chat Q&A sessions related to the first-year of college or a class assignment.
+□ Other activities: Ask students to join you at a K-State sporting event, play a game at the Rec Center, visit a campus club meeting, or bowl at the K-State Student Union.
+If you're comfortable, use social media to connect with students and host live-chat Q&A sessions related to the first year of college or a class assignment.
 Be creative!
 Connect with students in a variety of ways as you feel comfortable and it works with your schedule.
 For other ideas and resources related to connecting with students, see page 23.